What is a Security Operations Center?

 The most common challenge facing many organizations is the sheer volume of security alerts, many of which require the use of both advanced systems and human oversight to properly categorize, prioritize and remediate.
 With a large number of alerts, some threats can be miscategorized or insufficiently addressed.
 This underscores the need for advanced monitoring tools and automation capabilities, as well the need for a team of highly skilled professionals.

 The global nature of business, the fluidity of the workplace, increased use of cloud technology and other issues have increased the complexity of both defending the organization and responding to threats.
 Today, relatively simple solutions like firewalls offer insufficient protection from digital adversaries.
 Security requires a sophisticated solution that combines technology, people and processes, the likes of which can be difficult to build, integrate and maintain.

-Building a security center requires significant time and resources.
+Building a security operations center requires significant time and resources.
 Maintaining it can be even more demanding, as the threat landscape changes constantly and requires frequent updates and upgrades as well as continuous learning and development of staff.
 Further, cybersecurity is a highly specialized field, with few organizations having the needed talent to understand the full needs of the organization and the current threat landscape.
-Many organizations engage third-party security service providers as a way of ensuring strong outcomes without significant technology or workforce investments.
+Many organizations engage managed security service providers as a way of ensuring strong outcomes without significant technology or workforce investments.

 4. Skills shortage

 Building an in-house security solution is made even harder by a limited candidate pool.
 Cybersecurity professionals are in high demand around the world, making it difficult to recruit and retain these individuals.
 A turnover within the security organization can potentially affect the security of the organization.